Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 To use the `singularity build` command, we first need to make the `proot` command available.
-This is currently not installed in the LUMI system image, but is provided by the `systools/24.03` and later modules that can be found in the corresponding LUMI stack and in the CrayEnv environment.
+This is currently not installed in the LUMI system image, but is provided by the `systools/24.03` and later modules that can be found in the corresponding LUMI stack and in the CrayEnv environment or by the `PRoot` module in all LUMI stacks and the CrayEnv stack.

 To update the container, run: